")); var __s2tQ = __s2tQ || ;

-Selected departures from March to November 2015
+Selected departures up to November 2016 & March to November 2017

 Experience vibrant Seville and the magnificent Alhambra Palace in Granada on our escorted tour to Andalucía, one of the most unspoilt corners of Europe.

 Andalucia is simply one of the most beautiful corners of Europe and is, as yet, undiscovered by the majority.
 It’s a land where the excesses of the twentieth century seem not to have taken root and where travellers are genuinely welcomed.

 A land immortalised by the writings of Ernest Hemingway and beloved by Orson Welles, where stunningly beautiful, sun-kissed countryside, covered by green olive groves stretch off into the distance under a perpetual azure blue sky.
 With biscuit coloured plains, untamed rivers, deep gorges and the spectacular snow capped mountains of the Sierra Nevada, providing the backdrop, there can be few places on earth which can boast such a wealth of natural wonders in such a small area.

 Tiny whitewashed villages perch on the hilltops, with narrow winding streets where every house has window boxes crammed with flowers of every colour, adding a touch of vitality to these sleepy hamlets, little changed since Columbus’ days.